emeroglu/obilet-interview/README.md

 This controller is a subset of obilet controller that is only for this assignment's purposes.
 It has its own json structure where some unnecessary fields coming from obilet are omitted.

 # Frontend Specs
 Frontend does not use any library or frameworks.
+It has its own framework where some C#-style inheritance and access-modifiers are implemented.
+It lacks ListView performance.
+ListView needs to implement Android's RecyclerView or Ionic's infinite scroll.
+That's due later for some other project.